-?
-Exercise of these rights must recognise particular obligations, including, for example the general obligation to protect and preserve the marine environment (Article 192), obligations to conserve and manage high seas living resources (Articles 116-120) and, cooperation in good faith among bordering States (Articles 100, 118, 123 and elsewhere).
+- Freedoms of the high seas shall be exercised with due regard for the interests of other States in exercising their high seas freedoms; - Exercise of these rights must recognise particular obligations, including, for example, the general responsibility to protect and preserve the marine environment (Article 192), obligations to conserve and manage high seas living resources (Articles 116-120), and cooperation in good faith among bordering States (Articles 100, 118, 123 and elsewhere).

-However, recent initiatives undertaken in the Mediterranean presage an in-depth modification of the legal systems in coastal Mediterranean states.
-It is necessary to consider how this modification could affect the legal status of the Mediterranean.
+However, recent initiatives undertaken in the Mediterranean presage an in-depth modification of the legal systems in coastal Mediterranean States.
+It is necessary to consider how such a modification could affect the legal status of the Mediterranean.